pybruno/certbot_renew_haproxy/README.md

-# renew cert or add new cert for letsencrypt using with haproxy
+# renew cert or add new cert for haproxy with letsencrypt

 * requirements haproxyctl
 * nagios log is just logging the last failed action in order to show error